sendgrid/docs/content/docs/glossary/reconfirmation.md

   show: false
 ---

-{% anchor h2 %}	How do you know if email subscribers are active or not?
+## 	How do you know if email subscribers are active or not?
-{% endanchor %}

 A common problem for senders is when a recipient will opt-in to receive their emails but after a certain period of time, these opted in emails do not make it to the mailbox.
 Worse, this leads to recently opted in addresses missing out on this senders emails as well.
 These addresses have opted in so what is the issue?